linuxus/worker-safety/README.md

 2. Go to Dashboard on the left menu and click create dashboard called “*lab#*-worker-safety-dashboard”
 3. In the popup window select widget type, *Line* and click configure
 4. Under Custom Namespaces, select “string”, “Metrics with no dimensions”, and then select PersonsWithSafetyHat and PersonsWithoutSafetyHat.
 And click on create widget.
-5. In the dropdown menu on top right menu, check the “Auto-refresh” option to 10 seconds.
+5. In the dropdown menu on top right, check the “Auto-refresh” option and set to 10 seconds.
 6. Review the dashboard graph

 ### Step 10: View Output in Web Dashboard <a id="dashboardoutput"></a>